Our Chefs

 Farida learned to cook from her grandmother and holds dear the many memories of working in the kitchen alongside her and her mother to prepare meals for their family, as well as frequent guests.
 She has always valued the time preparing and enjoying meals as a time to connect and talk with her children.
 Cooking is the way she shows the love and care she has to give for the people closest to her—her family, her children, and now you!

-Having fled Afghanistan in 2014 to seek asylum in the US, Farida hasn't seen most of her family since then, though she was joyfully reunited with her youngest son, Sohil, in 2022.
-Following the approval of her asylum case, she now works hard on being reunited with her other children whom she misses dearly.
-She feels that cooking with United We Eat has brought her joy and purpose as she has traveled this difficult road.
+Farida fled Afghanistan in 2014 to seek asylum in the US.
+Following the approval of her asylum case, she has worked hard on being reunited with her other children, and succeeded after years of hard work in bringing two of her sons and her daughter and family to the U.S. She feels that cooking with United We Eat has brought her joy and purpose as she has traveled this difficult road.
 With a kind and generous heart, she loves to share her culture and meet new people through cooking, and believes food can bring cultures and people closer.

 Wasan Amer